JakeJohnson21/web_project_1/README.md

 **Coming Early 2022:** All new features to make our site more responsive and user friendly.
 Adding JS to tackle many of these problems.
 12/1/21: Security patch 2.7

 This project was made using HTML and CSS.
+We added animation and other media using CSS.